gavinwahl/sdb/README.md

     Password:
     bill@foobar.com

-**Note:** The password will be put in your X clipboard for ten seconds.
+**Note:** The username and then the password will be put in the X clipboard until you press enter or paste them.
+If you're not running X (or there is no `$DISPLAY`), the password will be printed.

 Alternatively, you can see all of the passwords you have stored by typing